LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 - If persistent technical issues prevent match completion:
   - Both captains may agree to reschedule the remainder of the match
   - Staff must be informed and document the rescheduling
-  - The rescheduled portion must be completed within the same week
+  - The rescheduled portion must be completed within the same week.
+    - If unable to complete within the same week, the team should schedule the match to be their first match to be completed and advise Staff.
   - Completed games' results stand; only incomplete games are rescheduled

 ### 8.3 Issue Monitoring